 Oversharing As a Trauma Response: When Words Become A Wall

-Have you ever caught yourself spilling too much, sharing personal details with someone you barely know, and later feeling exposed, anxious, or even ashamed?
-Maybe you’ve even shared things someone else confided in you, thinking it might help you bond or feel closer to another person.
-If this resonates, you’re not alone.
+Have you ever found yourself sharing too much too soon—opening up to someone you barely know, only to feel exposed, anxious, or ashamed afterward?
+Maybe you’ve even shared someone else’s story, thinking it would help you connect or feel closer.

 What Is Oversharing, Really?